istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

     deployment "reviews-v2" created
     {{< /text >}}

-7. Next you increase the replicas of our new version.
+7. Next you increase the replicas of your new version.
 You can do it gradually, carefully checking that the number of errors does not increase:

     {{< text bash >}}